 - Forward planning is a working document for the teacher.
 It's a road map which ensures that the aims mentioned above are fulfilled.
-This is a document where changes are made during the semester if needed. - Forward planning is available at all times to the School management and the Inspectors. - It can be shared with the students - Forward planning has to be uploaded on SharePoint>ES Bergen Secondary teachers> Documents> Planning 2019-2020 - Forward planning can be made for the entire school year or for a semester.
-It must be shared by 15th October and second semester by 20th February. - A template of forward planning is provided, however teacher can modify this or use his/her own template.
+This is a document where changes are made during the semester if needed. - Forward planning is available at all times to the School management and the Inspectors. - Forward Planning can be shared with the students - Forward planning has to be uploaded on SharePoint>ES Bergen Secondary teachers> Forward Planning - Forward planning can be made for the entire school year or for a semester.
+It must be shared by 15th October and second semester by 20th February. - A template of forward planning and record of material covered is provided on Sharepoint, however teachers can modify this or use their own template.
 Whatever template is used, the forward planning must be clear and easy to understand, and the following elements have to be covered: - 1.
 Link/reference number to the syllabus - 2.
-8 Key Competences (relevant to the subject) and subject specific competences - 3.
+8 Key Competences (relevant to the subject) and subject specific competences.
+It is strongly advised to join annex 1 this document to the Forward Planning. - 3.
 Topics/ themes have to be covered by the end of the year (it should be detailed enough to provide a replacement teacher a clear idea of what you intend to cover as well as a successor) - 4.
 Timescale how much time (estimated number of weeks or periods) can be spent to different topics/themes